 On May 29, 2009, Tim Re II, a wholly owned subsidiary of the Company, sold \$49.5 million of non-voting Class B shares to external investors, and the Company invested an additional \$10.0 million in the non-voting Class B shares, representing a 16.8% ownership interest, providing Tim Re II with additional reinsurance capacity to accept property catastrophe excess of loss reinsurance business.
 Tim Re II is a Class 3 Bermuda domiciled reinsurer.
-The Company ceded a defined portfolio of property catastrophe excess of loss reinsurance contracts incepting June 1, 2009 to Tim Re II under a fully-collateralized facultative retrocessional reinsurance contract in return for a potential underwriting profit commission.
+The Company ceded a defined portfolio of property catastrophe excess of loss reinsurance contracts incepting June 1, 2009 to Tim Re II under a fullycollateralized facultative retrocessional reinsurance contract in return for a potential underwriting profit commission.
 The Class B shareholders will participate in substantially all of the profits or losses of Tim Re II while the Class B shares remain outstanding.
 The Class B shares indemnify Tim Re II against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
 The sale of the Class B shares was considered a reconsideration event under FASB ASC Topic Consolidation.
 In accordance with the provisions of FASB ASC Topic Consolidation, Tim Re II is considered a variable interest entity ("VIE") and the Company is considered the primary beneficiary.
-As a result, Tim Re II is considered by the Company and all significant inter-company transactions have been eliminated.
+As a result, Tim Re II is consolidated by the Company and all significant inter-company transactions have been eliminated.
 The Class B share capital has been invested by Tim Re II in short term investments and is pledged as collateral to the Company in support of obligations arising under the reinsurance contract.
 Tim Re II is required to repurchase the Class B shares subsequent to December 31, 2009, which is the end of the contract period.
 The Company ceded \$41.8 million of premium to Tim Re II under the facultative retrocessional excess of loss reinsurance contract through the period ended September 30, 2009.
-At September 30, 2009, the Company's consolidated balance shee
+At September 30, 2009, the Company's consolidated balance sheet included assets and liabilities of \$122.3 million and \$116.3 million, respectively, related to Tim Re II, principally reflecting reinsurance underwriting balances and investments with respect to assets and amounts payable to Class B shareholders and a reserve for unearned premiums with respect to liabilities.